CLayer-dev/docs/docs/getting-started/connect-testnet.md

 # Connect to Testnet

-Learn how to connect to Circle Layer's testnet for development and testing purposes.
+Learn about Circle Layer's testnet configuration for future development and testing purposes.

 ## Testnet Details